 Born in Istanbul and raised in Vienna, tenor Ilker Arcayürek has emerged as one of the most exciting and versatile vocal artists in recent years—hailed by the press for his “golden tenor” (Opera Now Magazine) and quickly establishing himself “in a class of his own” (The Guardian).
 He is a winner of the International Art Song Competition of Germany’s Hugo Wolf Academy, a finalist of the 2015 BBC Cardiff Singer of the World and was a BBC Radio 3 New Generation Artist.
-He was also selected to perform at Ronaldo Vilazon’s Starts of tomorrow for ARTE.
-In 2017 Champs Hill Records released his first solo album Der Einsame, featuring Schubert songs and accompanied by Simon Lepper, to great critical acclaim.
+He was also selected to perform at Ronaldo Vilazon’s “Stars of Tomorrow” for ARTE.
+In 2017 Champs Hill Records released his first solo album Der Einsame, featuring Schubert songs accompanied by Simon Lepper, to great critical acclaim.
 His latest recording with Simon titled Path of Life for Prospero Classical has recently been nominated for 2 OPUS KLASSIK Awards.

 Ilker has been a member of the studio of Zürich Opera (2009–2013) a member of the ensemble of the Stadttheater Klagenfurt (2013–15) and Staatstheater Nürnberg (2015–18) singing various roles such as Tamino in Die Zauberflöte, the title role Idomeneo, Don Ottavio in Don Giovanni, Ferrando in Così fan tutte and Rodolfo in La Bohème.
-As a guest artist he has performed at Teatro Real Madrid in Kasper Holten’s production of Wagner’s Das Liebesverbot, Munich Opera Festival of the Bayerische Staatsoper in the world premiere of Nikolaus Brass’ Die Vorübergehenden, Salzburg Festival in Donizetti’s Lucrezia Borgia, Volksoper Wien in Lortzing’s Zar and Zimmerman and recently for Opera Graz the role of Lyonel in Flotow’s Martha and as the title role in Weber’s Oberon.
-In summer 2019 Ilker made his U.S. operatic debut in the role of Nadir in Les Pêcheurs de Perles at Santa Fe Opera.
+As a guest artist he has performed at Teatro Real Madrid in Kasper Holten’s production of Wagner’s Das Liebesverbot, Munich Opera Festival of the Bayerische Staatsoper in the world premiere of Nikolaus Brass’ Die Vorübergehenden, Salzburg Festival in Donizetti’s Lucrezia Borgia, Volksoper Wien in Lortzing’s Zar and Zimmerman and for Opera Graz the role of Lyonel in Flotow’s Martha and as the title role in Weber’s Oberon.
+In summer 2019 Ilker made his US operatic debut in the role of Nadir in Les Pêcheurs de Perles at Santa Fe Opera.

 Alongside his commitments to symphonic and operatic repertoire, Ilker is a passionate exponent of Lied, working with pianists such as Simon Lepper, Hartmut Höll, Ammiel Bushakevitz, Daniel Heide, and Wolfram Rieger.
-He has given recitals at the Edinburgh International Festival, Wigmore Hall, at the Schubertiada Vilabertran with Wolfram Rieger and complete cycles of Schubert’s Winterreise at the Innsbruck Festwochen and the Bibliotheksaal Polling.
+He has given recitals at the Edinburgh International Festival, Oxford Lieder, Wigmore Hall, the Schubertiada Vilabertran, deSingel Antwerp, Life Victoria Barcelona (Die schöne Müllerin) at the Innsbruck Festwochen, Hugo Wolf Academy Stuttgart and the Bibliotheksaal Polling.
 He made his highly anticipated United States recital debut in February 2019 at the Park Avenue Armory in New York and with San Francisco Performances, accompanied by pianist Simon Lepper.
-Future retails include appearances at deSingel Antwerp, Oxford Lieder in an all-Schubert programme with Hartmut Holl, Die schöne Müllerin with Ammiel Bushakevitz at the Heidelberger Frühling, with Daniel Heide to include Schumann’s Dichterliebe, Op.
-48 in Germany, Switzerland and Italy and a return to the Wigmore Hall.

 Simon Lepper read music at King’s College, Cambridge before studying piano accompaniment with Michael Dussek at the Royal Academy of Music and later with Ruben Lifschitz at the Fondation Royaumont.
 He is a currently professor of collaborative piano and a vocal repertoire coach at the Royal College of Music, London where he also in charge of the collaborative piano course.
 Since 2003 he has been an official accompanist for the BBC Cardiff Singer of the World Competition.

-He has presented an all Schubert program with Ilker Arcayürek in Barcelona, Zürich, New York (Park Armory), San Francisco and at the Wigmore Hall where further appearances have included recitals with Dame Felicity Palmer, Karen Cargill, Sally Matthews and Mark Padmore.
+He has presented an all Schubert program with Ilker Arcayürek in Barcelona, Zürich, New York (Park Armory), San Francisco, and at the Wigmore Hall where further appearances have included recitals with Dame Felicity Palmer, Karen Cargill, Sally Matthews and Mark Padmore.
 With Benjamin Appl he toured to India including recitals in Mumbai and Chennai and gave the opening performance for the highest concert hall in the world in Shenzhen with Aida Garifulina.
-Future highlights include a European tour with Stéphane Degout, Hugo Wolf's Italian Song Book with Christiane Karg and Julien Van Mellaerts in Barcelona and a recital at the Hohenhems Schubertiade with Ilker Arcayürek.
+Future highlights include a European tour with Stéphane Degout, recitals at the Wigmore Hall and with singers including Ilker Arcayurek, Karen Cargill, Simon Bode,, Elizabeth Llewllyn and Gweneth Ann Rand.